- Played by: Bin Furuya, Voiced by: Masao Nakasone (grunts), Hisashi Kondo (in Episodes 1 and 39), Susumu Kurobe (current)

-- Manipulative Bastard: In almost all his appearances, he's this to some degree, using his shapeshifting powers to sow distrust and discord between people.
+- Manipulative Bastard: He uses his shapeshifting powers to sow distrust and discord between people and Ultras.

-- Meaningful Name: His name is intended to be brother pronounced backwards.
-In fact, older supplements refer him as Therrob, a more literal translation of the name.
+- Meaningful Name: His name is intended to be the Japanese pronunciation of "brother" pronounced backwards.
+In fact, older supplements refer him as "Therrob", a more literal translation of the name.

 - Mind Control: He does this to Ide by knocking him out with some sort of hypnosis.

 - Near-Villain Victory: If Hoshino didn't find Hayata, bring the Beta Capsule with him, and luckily figure out water cuts the chains, Zarab would have won.

 - Shapeshifter: The first alien in the franchise to be able to disguise himself as an Ultra, and while many Ultra aliens are capable of becoming humans, Zarab is one of the few that can transform himself into a specific individual or an Ultraman.

 - Wall Crawl: When Science Patrol first meets him, he's seen crawling up a wall with his back to it.